 The CA and Subscriber Certificate issued by the GSSL CA is based on X.509 Version 3.

 7.1.2.
-Certificate Content and Extensions; Application of RFC 5280

-The Certificate issued by the GSSL CA uses the Certificate extension field specified in the "Appendix A. Certificate Profiles" and complies with CA/Browser Forum Baseline Requirements section 7.1.2 and technical standard RFC 5280.
+Certificate Content and Extensions; Application of RFC 5280 specified in the "Appendix A. Certificate Profiles" and complies with CA/Browser Forum Baseline Requirements section 7.1.2 and technical standard RFC 5280.